theuserge/TheUserge.github.io/deployment.md

 4. Vars Defined for your [**Mode**](https://github.com/UsergeTeam/Userge/wiki/Deployment#userge-modes)

-> These are Minimum required vars need to setup to make userbot functional.
+<pre> These are Minimum required vars need to setup to make userbot functional. </pre>

 **Non-Mandatory Vars:**